 We are committed to helping people in our community learn about nutritious food choices, and how to stay healthy on a limited food budget.

-The free classes are designed to help seniors take better control of their health with lessons on cooking healthy foods, exercising safely, and obtaining or maintaining a healthy weight.
+The free classes are designed to help participants take better control of their health with lessons on cooking healthy foods, exercising safely, and obtaining or maintaining a healthy weight.
 Participants are welcome to join one or all of the eight weekly sessions and are encouraged to bring a friend.
-The following is the class schedule:

 There will be food samples and/or a raffle prize each week for those in attendance.

-Attendees do not need to pre-register and additional questions about the classes can be directed to Mike Escobar at 775-331-3663 ext.
-134.
+Attendees do not need to pre-register and additional questions about the classes can be directed to Arminda Jimenez at 775-331-3663 ext.
+183.

-For more information about the Food Bank’s Nutrition Education programs, please contact Director of Programs & Community Engagement, Jenny Yeager, at (775) 331-3663 ext 108.
+For more information about the Food Bank’s Nutrition Education programs, please contact SNAP Outreach & Nutrition education Manager, Kerry Kelly, at (775) 331-3663 ext 147.

 The Food Bank proudly supports Produce for Better Health Foundation’s Fruits & Veggies-More Matters initiative.